"Not Every Island Fits the Definition and Paradise is Real"

 Sitting outside one of those bungalows, under the night's sky, so bright with stars was worth months of working a crap job.

-Here's a satellite map of Bamboo Island.
+Below is a satellite map of The Island.
 You can clearly see the two beaches.

 Zoom around on the Google map and find whatever you are looking for by using the controls on the top left corner of the image.

-Or click on the 'View Larger Image' at the bottom left corner of the image of Bamboo Island to you'll get a full page view of the Satellite Image.
+Or click on the 'View Larger Image' at the bottom of the image of Bamboo Island to you'll get a full page view of the Satellite Image.

 Neither of the beaches has a distinct name of its own.
-"It's just Bamboo Island Beach", they always said to me, wondering why I was always asking stupid questions.
+"It's just Bamboo Island Beach", they always said to me, wondering why I was always asking the same questions.

 Bamboo Island Resort is on the beach facing back to the mainland of Sihanoukville.